Kansas City Chiefs vs. Washington Football Team NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Kansas City and its opponents have combined to put up more than 55 points in five of six games this season.
+- Kansas City and its opponents have gone over the current 55.5-point total in five of six games (83.3%) this season.

-- Washington's games have gone over 55 points in four of five chances this season.

-- Sunday's over/under is 0.4 points lower than the two team's combined 55.4 points per game average.

-- Chiefs games have an average total of 54.4 points this season, 0.6 fewer than Sunday's over/under.
+- The Chiefs and their opponents score an average of 54.4 points per game, 1.1 fewer than Sunday's total.

-- The 44.7 PPG average total in Football Team games this season is 10.3 points fewer than this game's over/under.
+- The 55.5 total in this game is 10.8 points above the 44.7 average total in Football Team games this season.

 Chiefs stats and trends

-- Thus far this year Kansas City has one win against the spread.
+- Kansas City has one win against the spread in five games this year.

-- The Chiefs have been favored by 7 points or more two times this season and covered the spread in one of them.

-- Kansas City's games this year have hit the over four times in six opportunities (66.7%).
+- Kansas City's games this year have hit the over on four of six set point totals (66.7%).

-- Kansas City is 1-2 against the spread and 2-1 overall in games when it scores more than 31 points.
+- Kansas City is 1-2 against the spread and 2-1 overall this season when the team puts up more than 31 points.

-- In games that Kansas City picks up over 407.8 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Kansas City amasses more than 407.8 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Chiefs have turned the ball over seven more times (11 total) than the Football Team have forced a turnover (4) this season.
+- The Chiefs have turned the ball over 11 times this season, seven more turnovers than the Football Team have forced (4).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with Washington.